 We ship to just about anywhere permitted by US law.
 Prohibited countries currently include Cuba, Iran, North Korea, Sudan, and Syria.

-Download the Hyperion Hoop Service Form or the Spin FX Phoenix Service Form.
+Hyperion Hoops (Original Hyperion, Hyperion Phoenix, or Hyperion Lite): Download the Hyperion Hoop Service Form.
 Also, check out Packaging Examples.
 Please include a printed form, or a handwritten note with the same information, in the box along with your hoop.

 It's important to pack your hoop properly when sending it in for service, both to ensure that it doesn't get damaged and that you don't get overcharged.
 UPS and FedEx have different dimensional weight rules than the post office (USPS) and will typically charge much more for shipping hoops.
 USPS prices also jump sharply if your hoop package is just a bit too large.